authorbeard/treasure_hunt/README.md

 ***************************************************
+**Disclaimer**
-###### **Disclaimer**: This repo was created as a code challenge for a potential employer.
+###### This repo was created as a code challenge for a potential employer.
 That means it's generally one- or two-pass work, to an MVP level; either it has been timeboxed in the original description or I have set what I regard as reasonable limits.
 It is uncompensated work, after all, and frequently goes well beyond the scope that would be acceptable for a ticket in any of the places I've worked before.
 It frequently lacks requirements or acceptance criteria, too, so I try to make reasonable guesses to fill in the gaps.

 ###### At any rate, you can find the task's description at -- get this -- [description.md, in the root directory](./description.md).
 ***************************************************